REACH OUT TODAY

 • Continued use despite negative consequences — The person continues to drink despite recognizing that it’s causing problems such as health issues, worsening mental health, relationship conflicts, and legal troubles.

-• Neglected activities — Abandoning activities or hobbies that were once enjoyed in order to drink.
+• Neglected activities — Abandoning activities or hobbies that were once enjoyed to drink.

 • Cravings — The person might have a strong desire or urge to drink alcohol.